Golf Simulator Practice Routine: 10 Tips & Practice Plan

 5. Look for Distance Gaps

-Early in the winter season, work through each of the clubs in your bag and hit five to ten shots with each.
+Early in the winter season, work through each club in your bag and hit five to ten shots with each one on the simulator.

 6. Create an On Course Situation

-Do you ever finish a round and wish you could go back and practice one specific shot?
-Maybe it’s a 160-yard approach shot or a fade off the tee on a dog leg hole?
+Ever finish a round wishing you could go back and practice one specific shot, like a 160-yard approach or a fade off the tee on a dogleg?
+With a simulator, you can.

 7. Learn to Control the Clubface